 Our focus has been to provide meaningful experiences for students to learn and apply new skills and increase their confidence.
 From educational trips for students aged nine and over to work experience placements for older children, our diverse programmes focus on design, drawing and the built environment.

-The Stephen Lawrence Charitable Trust was founded on the premise that inequality must be tackled in all its forms.
+Blueprint for all (formerly The Stephen Lawrence Charitable Trust) was founded on the premise that inequality must be tackled in all its forms.
 Our practice focusses on that same vision to create a fairer world in which everybody, no matter their background, can succeed.

 We have a dedicated internship programme for Part 1 students from the Stephen Lawrence Trust ranging from 3 – 12 months.
 In addition, we also offer training programmes to develop skills in interviewing techniques, presentations, portfolios and software.
 We also work closely with them to identify opportunities for full-time roles for their apprentices at the practice.